 So if you are an experienced Yorkshire Pudding maker and haven’t tried this particular version, you might want to give it a try.
 If you are beginner Yorkshire Pudding maker, this is a great starting point and I hope I can help you navigate the various Yorkshire landmines, so you have fewer fails along the way than I did :)

-All Purpose Flour - regular all purpose flour is what you need here.
-Self-raising flour won't work.
+All Purpose Flour – regular all purpose flour is what you need here.
+Self-raising flour won’t work in this recipe.
 You can use either bleached or unbleached all purpose flour.

 Eggs – You’ll need 3 large eggs to make the recipe as written, though the recipe will work fine with just 2 eggs, if you prefer.
 I add an extra egg here, as I like an egg-y Yorkshire myself.
 Experiment and use whichever you prefer.